Skip to main content

 Usage

-To use your token, include it in your authorization header with a Bearer prefix to consume the REST API.
+To use your token, include it in your authorisation header with a Bearer prefix to consume the REST API.

 Authorization: Bearer token